conifer-test/conifer/README.md

 ## Deploying Conifer

 ### `conifer deploy`
+![conifer-deploy][conifer-deploy]

 - Deploys the required AWS infrastructure using AWS CDK based on Conifer's configuration file.
 - Automatically launches the Conifer dashboard so you can see your test results live.

 ---

+## Running Tests on Conifer

+### `conifer run`
+- The local dashboard server and React front-end will automatically spin up and start receiving live test run result data for the user to view.
+The user will also have access to the videos recorded by Cypress within the dashboard.

+![conifer-run][conifer-run]

+---
 ## Teardown

 ### `conifer teardown`
+![conifer-teardown][conifer-teardown]

 Destroys most or all of the AWS infrastructure depending on prompt responses.

+> **Note**
-**Note**: We do not destroy the Image stored on AWS ECR and the DynamoDB Table unless specified.
+> We do not destroy the Image stored on AWS ECR and the DynamoDB Table unless specified.

 ---